-We know first-hand that PTSD can make you feel helpless, alone and isolated from those around you.
+We know first-hand that PTSD & C-PTSD can make you feel helpless, alone and isolated from those around you.
 So, we hope that knowing that someone understands a little more about it, is able to empathise with how you feel and will be patient with you, will help you feel more in control and ready to tackle it head on.

-- Some people may realise they are struggling to cope after a trauma, but are unaware they have PTSD.
+- Some people may realise they are struggling to cope after trauma, but are unaware they have PTSD.
 They may feel that their symptoms are just part of their life now – even if they’re debilitating and affecting every part of their life.

 - For many people however, they’re simply unable to articulate how they feel, or feel able to reach out for help.

-Our charity aims to raise awareness of PTSD in three main areas – it’s causes, symptoms and the treatments available.
+Our charity aims to raise awareness of PTSD & C-PTSD in three main areas – it’s causes, symptoms and the treatments available.
 These 3 areas are of vital importance to those suffering with the condition.

 - Symptoms: There are two areas in which knowing the symptoms of PTSD are useful.
 The first is that people may recognise the symptoms in themselves (or a friend or family member) and reach out for help – starting their recovery process.
 The other is those who are suffering with PTSD, can understand that what they’re thinking or feeling, or how their body is reacting, is ‘normal’ for someone with PTSD – this can be of huge comfort knowing that once the PTSD is resolved, those symptoms will be too.
 Some symptoms of PTSD can feel totally unconnected to the original trauma or the condition itself, so it’s really important people can recognise just how PTSD can affect them.